jjrog16/ynab-clone/ynab/README.md

 # You Need A Budget (YNAB) Replica

 This project showcases the following technologies:
-React
+React,
-Redux
+Redux,
-TypeScript
+TypeScript,
-Firebase (NoSQL DB)
+Firebase (NoSQL DB),
 SCSS

 ## Outline of Features: